Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 20. Momentous 100% Plant Protein

-- Lead Level: 476% over limit (4.76x over safe level)
+- Lead Level: 476% of daily limit (4.76× the safe limit)

 - Max Servings: 1½ per week